Channel the spooky spirit of the season by exploring Salem, one of the U.S.’s most haunted towns.

 Perhaps it’s a good thing this 19th-century Federal-style mansion at 148 Washington Street is off-limits to the general public.
-Currently home to the Higginson Book Company and Carlson Realty, those who’ve entered it have reported many unsettling encounters!
+Currently, home to the Higginson Book Company and Carlson Realty, those who’ve entered it have reported many unsettling encounters!

 Built for the wealthy sea merchant Joshua Ward in 1784, this spooky house was also the residence of High Sheriff George Corwin, nephew to Judge Jonathan Corwin of the famous Witch House.
 Corwin used to deliver the ‘witches’ to the gallows among other nasty deeds.
 He passed away in the house and his nasty spirit is said to be trapped inside its walls alongside the spirit of another of his victims, Giles Corey.
-The latter is said to be the one behind books being yanked from the shelves, cold spots in an otherwise warm room and candles found in a pool of wax, though the candles was never set aflame.
+The latter is said to be the one behind books being yanked from the shelves, cold spots in an otherwise warm room, and candles found in a pool of wax, though the candles were never set aflame.

 In the 1980s, Carlson Realty was hosting a massive holiday party when one of the employees snapped a quick Polaroid photo.
 Shaking it, they expected to see the image of a light-haired woman enjoying the party but what they saw instead was the terrifying image of a dark-haired woman with rough-hewn features and translucent, pale skin.
 Yikes!

 Find Joshua Ward House at 148 Washington St.